Iris Prize LGBTQ Film Festival unveils full programme for 2021

 “This year’s programme offers those who are ready to re-connect and meet likeminded people to watch amazing films in person a lot of choice…” says the festival’s Berwyn Rowlands.
 “Our venues, including our new city centre home Premiere Cinemas are ready to put on a show.
 And although we are still living in a different world to when we last came together in 2019 – there will be much which is familiar, and fingers crossed a few new surprises.
 However, we are mindful that for some of our audience watching our 15th edition on-line works best.
 And looking at the numbers from last year, I’m sure that presenting the festival in person and on-line will become the norm.”

-Celebrating its 15th edition, the Cardiff-based festival will take place in October 2021.
+Celebrating its 15th edition, the Cardiff-based festival will take place from 5-10 October 2021.

 The festival present nine awards: